Đorđe Branković: Life

 In 1497, despot Đorđe decided to relinquish all of his titles and possessions to his brother.
 He took monastic vows, adopting the name Maksim (Максим).
 He built the Krušedol monastery in the region of Syrmia.

-His brother, despot Jovan, died in 1502 without a male heir, and King Vladislaus II of Hungary arranged a new marriage for Jovan′s widow Jelena Jakšić, who remarried nobleman Ivaniš Berislavić in 1504.
+His brother, despot Jovan, died in 1502 without a male heir, and King Vladislaus II of Hungary arranged a new marriage for Jovan′s widow Jelena Jakšić, who remarried to a fellow Serbian nobleman, Ivaniš Berislavić in 1504.
 Berislavić was granted the title of Serbian Despot, as well as control over the possessions of Jelena.

 Soon after that, Maksim left Hungary and went to the Principality of Wallachia, where he was welcomed by Prince Radu IV the Great (1495-1508), who entrusted Maksim with important diplomatic missions.
 In 1507, Maxim successfully mediated peace between Prince Radu of Walachia and Prince Bogdan III (1504-1517) of Moldavia.

 At the time of his stay in Wallachia, the Metropolitanate of Wallachia was undergoing the process of continuous institutional development.
 Maksim′s name was enlisted in a diptych of local Hierarchs, and some historians suggested that he became bishop in one of Wallachian eparchies, or even Metropolitan of Wallachia, but other researchers have pointed out that there is no direct confirmation for such assumption.

 Upon his return to Hungary, he served as Metropolitan of Belgrade (from 1513).
 After his death in 1516, he was venerated as saint, and canonized by the Serbian Orthodox Church.

 He is mentioned, together with all of his family, in the "Dell'Imperadori Constantinopolitani", or Massarelli manuscript, found in the papers of Angelo Massarelli (1510–1566).

 Sainthood

 Members of the Branković dynasty were known for their devotion to Eastern Orthodox Christianity, and Đorđe Branković (metropolitan Maksim) also represented that family tradition.
 He died on 18 January 1516, and early indications of sainthood aperared by 1523, in the time when Belgrade was already in Ottoman hands (since 1521).
 By that time, the Ottoman expansion has reached the Krušedol Monastery, where he was buried there.
 During those troubled times, his cult was founded in order to serve as a morale booster for the Serbs, who fought, together with the Hungarians and other Christians, against the invading Ottomans.
-At the same time, in the same place, and with the same idea, cults of all his family members were founded: his father's, Stefan Branković (d 1476), his mother's, Angelina (at the same time as Maksim), and his brother's, Jovan (d.
+At the same time, in the same place, and with the same idea, cults of all his family members were founded: his father's, Stefan Branković (d 1476), his mother's, Angjelina (at the same time as Maksim), and his brother's, Jovan (d.
 1502).
 During the 16th century, monks of Krušedol monastery celebrated those members of the Branković dynasty, and hagiographies were written of Angelina and Maksim.

 The family members were buried at the Krušedol monastery and laid together in coffins at the altar.
 During the Austro-Turkish War (1716-1718), a Turkish army invaded Syrmia in 1716, captured Krušedol and burned the holy relics, shortly after the Battle of Petrovaradin.
 Only some minor parts of the relics were preserved.